 add outdoor pillows

 I also made the pillows that was a super easy project (more details here).
 If you’d like to buy ready-made outdoor pillow covers, there are lots of great options on Etsy and Amazon.
-Here is an outdoor pillow cover made of the same fabric that I used.
+Here is an outdoor pillow cover (no longer available) made of the same fabric that I used.
 Just fill with a pillow insert.

 update glass top tables